 - Analyse performance results for data insights

 Content approval workflow: the editing and approval stage

-To make this stage as efficient and painless as possible, we recommend the following.
+To make this stage as efficient as possible, we recommend the following:

 Establish who will be writing or creating content and who will be reviewing it.
 When multiple parties begin editing a piece of work, feedback can get complicated and publication can be unduly delayed, with repercussions as far up as engagement.
 Too many chefs, as they say.
 In extreme cases, content production can grind to a halt, limiting the company’s ability to engage with the leads it needs to grow.